Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Introduction

 \section{Introduction}

 The definition of what constitutes an inverse problem is not very precise.
 In his article titled \textit{Inverse Problems}, Joseph Keller \cite{keller1976} defines two problems as inverses of each other if the formulation of one involves the complete or partial solution of the other.
 Under these conditions the problem that has been studied extensively is termed as the ``direct problem'', and the one that is newer, and not as well studied, is called the ``inverse problem.''
 The author then gives some serious and some not-so-serious examples of inverse problems.
-For the purpose of this paper, a typical direct problem is one of finding the temperature field in a Fourier solid with a prescribed heat source, boundary conditions, and thermal conductivity.
+A typical direct problem in engineering is one of finding the temperature field in a Fourier solid given the knowledge of the heat source, boundary conditions, and thermal conductivity.
 The corresponding inverse problem is that of finding the thermal conductivity field given the temperature field.
-Similar inverse problems are at the core of techniques that \green{infer} mechanical properties of tissue \cite{doyley2014elastography,barbone2010review}, X-ray tomography, inverse acoustic/electromagnetic scattering \cite{kirsch2021introduction,isakov2006inverse}, \green{geophysics \cite{Snieder1999inverse, Gouveia1997}, climate modeling \cite{Jackson2004, Huang2005inverse}, and astronomy \cite{Craig1986InversePI, AsensioRamos2007}}.
+Similar inverse problems are at the core of techniques that infer mechanical properties of tissue in elastography \cite{doyley2014elastography,barbone2010review}, X-ray tomography, inverse acoustic/electromagnetic scattering \cite{kirsch2021introduction,isakov2006inverse}, waveform inversion in geophysics \cite{Snieder1999inverse, Gouveia1997}, data assimilation in climate modeling \cite{Jackson2004, Huang2005inverse}, and remote sensing in astronomy \cite{Craig1986InversePI, AsensioRamos2007}.